AFLplusplus/LibAFL/crates/libafl_libfuzzer/README.md

 ## Usage

 `libafl_libfuzzer` currently has known support for Rust, C, and C++ targets on Linux and macOS.
-Windows is not currently supported, as we do not currently test or develop for Windows machines, but [we will happily hear what issues you face and patch them as possible](https://github.com/AFLplusplus/LibAFL/issues/1563).
+Windows is only supported via [usage as a standalone library](#usage-as-a-standalone-library-for-ccetc).

 For both cases, you should install a recent **nightly** version of Rust via `rustup` and add the `llvm-tools` component with `rustup component add llvm-tools`.